weather-eye/weathereye.org/README.md

 `Status:` Available, but not yet integrated\
 `Powered by:` [wis2box](https://github.com/wmo-im/wis2box) (Apache 2)

-WeatherEye has built in support to discover, publish and retrieve real-time data from the WIS2 network.
+WeatherEye has built-in support to discover, publish and retrieve real-time data from the WIS2 network.

 ## API

 `Status:` In development\
 `Powered by:` [OpenCDMS](https://github.com/opencdms/opencdms/) (MIT)

 Alongside other applications in the suite, WeatherEye provides a set of interfaces (APIs) that follow the standards being developed by WMO's Expert Team on Information Management.
+As time progresses, the other WeatherEye components will increasingly uses these standardised interfaces in their implementation.

 ### Portal